community-z-users/czt/README.txt

 in <CZT_HOME> (which is the directory where this README is in).
 Note that not all of these may be included in a given release.

-admin/       Tools for administration, preparing releases, ... corejava/    Java AST classes for standard Z devtools/    Some libraries (java_cup etc.) and tables of Z characters doc/         General Documentation and Articles eclipse/     A CZT plugin for Eclipse (under development) gaffe/       GUI-builder for Z animators gnast/       GeNerate AST classes (into corejava and jaxb) from XML schemas jaxb/        Support classes for reading/writing Z XML files. jedit/       Several CZT plugins for the JEdit editor modeljunit/  Model-based unit testing, used by ZLive parser/      Parses and prints Z specs (various markups) into and from ZML rules/       Support for Z AST transformation rules (see doc/papers/rules) translators/ Various tools for translating into and from ZML typechecker/ Typechecks Z and Object-Z specifications util/        Support classes that are independent of Z web/         Sources to the czt.sourceforge.net web site zlive/       Z animator zml/         XML schemas for Z and several Z extensions, with examples
+corejava/    Java AST classes for standard Z java_cup/    The Java Cup parser generator adabted for the CZT project jaxb/        Support classes for reading/writing Z XML files. jedit/       Several CZT plugins for the JEdit editor modeljunit/  Model-based unit testing, used by ZLive parser/      Parses and prints Z specs (various markups) into and from ZML rules/       Support for Z AST transformation rules (see doc/papers/rules) typechecker/ Typechecks Z and Object-Z specifications util/        Support classes that are independent of Z web/         Sources to the czt.sourceforge.net web site zlive/       Z animator zml/         XML schemas for Z and several Z extensions, with examples

-Here are the dependencies between these projects: jaxb         uses:  util corejava     uses:  jaxb parser       uses:  session, devtools (just devtools/cup_tum/build/src folder) typechecker  uses:  parser rules        uses:  typechecker zlive        uses:  typechecker, modeljunit gaffe        uses:  zlive jedit        uses:  ??? eclipse      uses:  ??? translators/z2b uses:  session, gaffe (just the generator part) translators/zeves uses: ???
+Here are the main dependencies between these projects: jaxb         uses:  util corejava     uses:  jaxb parser       uses:  session, java_cup typechecker  uses:  parser rules        uses:  typechecker zlive        uses:  typechecker, modeljunit jedit        uses:  zlive

-The file czt.properties controls various properties used for building and running czt software.
-Please have a look at this file and adjust the settings according your needs.

 See the README file in each directory for more details on each sub-project.